demandio/ember-prerender/README.md

 with a specific web app framework.
 By utilizing a long-lived instance of an app rather than reloading it on every request, rendering times can be reduced.

+It should be fairly easy to adapt this code to work with other web application frameworks.
+Abstracting out the Ember-specific parts to be more modular may be done by this project in the future.

 The concept and plugin code is based loosely off of the [Prerender Service](https://github.com/collectiveip/prerender) by Todd Hooper.